-We thank seminar participants at the 2009 EARIE Conference in Ljubljana, the 2010 "International Conference on Infrastructure Economics and Development" in Toulouse, the 2011 "Industrial Organization: Theory, Empirics and Experiments" workshop in Otranto, the 2011 CRESSE Conference in Rhodes, the 2012 Conference on the Economics of the Public-Private Partnerships in Barcelona, FEEM in Milano, and IAE in Paris.
+We thank seminar participants at the 2009 EARIE Conference in Ljubljana, the 2010 "International Conference on Infrastructure Economics and Development" in Toulouse, the 2011 "Industrial Organization: Theory, Empirics and Experiments" workshop in Otranto, the 2011 CRESSE Conference in Rhodes, the 2012 Conference on the Economics of the Public-Private Partnerships in Barcelona, FEEM in Milano, IAE in Paris, LUISS in Rome and University of Melbourne.
 Yossi Spiegel thanks the Henry Crown Institute of Business Research in Israel for financial assistance and Carlo Cambini gratefully acknowledges financial support from the Italian Ministry of Education (No. 20089PYFHY_004).